infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `disableClientFilter` {boolean} Disables the filter logic client side in situations you want to filter server side.
 - `filterable` {boolean} Turns on or off the filter functionality.
 - `filterRowDisabled` {boolean} Disables the filter row.
-- `headerMenuData` {Array<object>} Dataset to build contextmenu for header and header group cells.
+- `headerMenuData` {Array<object>} Dataset to build context menu for header and header group cells.
-- `headerMenuId` {string} ID of the popupmenu to use as contextmenu for header and header group cells.
+- `headerMenuId` {string} ID of the popupmenu to use as context menu for header and header group cells.
-- `menuData` {Array<object>} Dataset to build contextmenu for body cells.
+- `menuData` {Array<object>} Dataset to build context menu for body cells.
-- `menuId` {string} ID of the popupmenu to use as contextmenu for body cells.
+- `menuId` {string} ID of the popupmenu to use as context menu for body cells.
 - `rowSelection` {string|boolean} Set the row selection mode between false, 'single', 'multiple' and 'mixed
 - `suppressRowClickSelection` {boolean} If using selection setting this will require clicking a checkbox or radio to select the row.
 Clicking other cells will not select the row.
 - `suppressRowDeactivation` {boolean} Set to true to prevent rows from being deactivated if clicked. i.e. once a row is activated, it remains activated until another row is activated in its place.